gvocale/travel-suggestions/Japan.md

 ### Shinjuku
 - [ ] Walk in Golden Gai, street full of little 5~10 seats intimate bars
 - [ ] Go into one of the little bars in Golden Gai and try to conversate with bartender
+- [ ] Tokyo Park Hyatt Hotel.
+Is the one of Lost in Translation.
+Go to have a drink and listen to Jazz with a view over the city.

 ### Omotesando
 Designer hood http://www.onthegrid.city/tokyo/omotesando/